 - Attention: It requires a great deal of focus and attention on each developer, from their usual development habits to their lifestyle at times.

-- Experience: Experience in development and development management is essential, and all experiences from the developers' past history to the present must be recorded and remembered.
+- Experience: Experience in development and development management is essential, and all experiences from the past history of developers to the present must be recorded and remembered.

 - As the number of developers increases, the management of the above two items becomes exponentially difficult.